Ethics panel scrutinizes AOC over ‘Tax the Rich’ dress and Met Gala ensemble

 A June 2022 OCE report and materials released by the House Ethics Committee on Thursday show frustration from vendors about payments for hair and makeup services for the event being delayed for months, as well as payments for her Met Gala ensemble and other associated costs being paid months later.

-In an interview with the OCE, Ocasio-Cortez said that “a ball that was dropped” and that it was “deeply regrettable” that thousands of dollars worth of payments were delayed.
+In an interview with the OCE, Ocasio-Cortez said there was “a ball that was dropped” and that it was “deeply regrettable” that thousands of dollars worth of payments were delayed.
 She recalled following up with a campaign staffer several times about the need to pay for the services.

 The House Ethics Committee first revealed it was looking into Ocasio-Cortez in December, but did not specify what it was probing.